data-dependent/osrs-guides/skilling.md

 Most tick manipulation in skilling amounts to carefully controlling the so-called skilling tick.
 There's two relevant variables for this: One is a `global tick counter` that starts at 0 on a server reboot and increments by one every tick before any player's client input and another is a player-specific variable called the `skilling tick` that specifies a value of the global tick counter where a skilling action can occur.

-Sometimes people refer to the skilling tick minus the global tick counter as the _skilling timer_, which can be conceptually convenient since it counts down by one every tick and the skilling action occurs when the skilling timer "goes off" and hits 0.
+Sometimes people refer to the skilling tick minus the global tick counter as the _skilling timer_, which can be conceptually convenient since it lets us not be explicit about the value of the global tick counter.
+The skilling timer counts down by one every tick and the skilling action occurs when the skilling timer "goes off" and hits 0.
 We will refer to the skilling timer most of the times that we mention setting the value of the skilling tick: for convenience, we sometimes write that we are delaying the skilling timer by _k+1_ in place of writing that we are setting the skilling timer to _k_.
-This is helpful because there are _k+1_ ticks between when the timer is set and when it goes off.
+This is helpful because there are _k+1_ ticks between when the timer is set and when it goes off; for example, harpoon fishing a shark takes 6 ticks, but only sets the skilling timer to 5 on the first interaction.

 In most skilling examples, which skilling action occurs when the skilling timer goes off is determined through what we're interacting with.
 We can only interact with one entity (object, item, npc, or player) at a time.

 A first example of the use of the skilling tick can be found in woodcutting, which standardly is a 4 tick action.
 Let's set the stage: suppose that the global tick counter is 998 and the skilling tick is 900.
 This means in part that it's been 98 ticks since we've completed our last skilling action.
 On global tick 998, let's say we click a reachable tree while there's one tile between our character and the tree.
-Then, on global tick 999, our click is processed in client input where our interaction is set to the tree; later in the tick, during our turn, we move one tile to be adjacent to the tree.
+Then, on global tick 999, our click is processed in client input where our interaction entity is set to the tree; later in the tick, during our turn, we move one tile to be adjacent to the tree.
 On global tick 1000, during our turn, we interact with the tree, and, since our skilling tick is less than the global tick counter, our skilling tick is set to 1003.
 (Put differently, this sets the skilling timer to 3, or delays the skilling timer by 4.)
 On global ticks 1001 and 1002, we interact with the tree during our turn largely with no effect.
 On global tick 1003, which is the value of the skilling tick, our interaction with the tree during our turn produces a roll.
 If the roll succeeds, we get a log and there's a possibility of the tree falling.

 ### Early examples